preetsuthar17/preetsuthar.me/README.md

 # preetsuthar.me

-My personal corner on the internet with blogs and everything :)
+My personal corner on the internet with blogs and everything.

 ### Todo